 The mining lease permits its holder to engage in reconnaissance and prospecting.

-Where a mineral right is for mining or exploration, the Government of Ghana shall be entitled to 10% free carried interest in the rights and obligations of the mineral operations in respect of which financial contribution shall not be paid by the government.
-Government is however not precluded from obtaining further participation in mineral operations that may be agreed with the holder.
+Where a mineral right is for mining or exploration, the Government of Ghana shall be entitled to 10% free carried interest in the rights and obligations of the mineral operations in respect of which the government shall not make a financial contribution.
+The government is, however, not precluded from obtaining further participation in mineral operations that may be agreed with the holder.

-Except for small-scale mining rights which can be granted to an individual as provided for under Act 703, only corporate bodies incorporated in Ghana under the laws of the Republic of Ghana shall be granted a mineral right in Ghana.
-A licence for small-scale mining is however granted only to a citizen of the Republic of Ghana who has attained the age of 18 years and is registered by the office of the Minerals Commission in an area designated and known as the District Office.
+Except for small-scale mining rights that can be granted to an individual as provided for under Act 703, only corporate bodies incorporated in Ghana under the laws of the Republic of Ghana shall be given a mineral right in Ghana.
+A license for small-scale mining is, however, granted only to a citizen of the Republic of Ghana who has attained the age of 18 years and is registered by the office of the Minerals Commission in an area designated and known as the District Office.
 No foreigner under any circumstances is allowed to participate in the small-scale mining industry.

-Foreign entities can hold mineral rights in Ghana by incorporating a company in Ghana with its object among others been mining and exploration activities.
-The Ghana Investment Promotion Centre Act, 2013 (Act 865) prescribes the minimum capital threshold for non-Ghanaians for participation in various sector of the economy including that of mining.
+Foreign entities can hold mineral rights in Ghana by incorporating a company in Ghana with its object, among others been mining and exploration activities.
+The Ghana Investment Promotion Centre Act, 2013 (Act 865), prescribes the minimum capital threshold for non-Ghanaians for participation in various sectors of the economy, including that of mining.

-However, where the company is wholly owned by the foreign investor, the law as stated provides, that the investor must invest a minimum of not less than FIVE HUNDRED THOUSAND UNITED STATES DOLLARS (US$500,000.00) to have the company incorporated and licensed by the Centre.
+However, where the foreign investor wholly owns the company, the law, as stated provides, that the investor must invest a minimum of not less than FIVE HUNDRED THOUSAND UNITED STATES DOLLARS (US$500,000.00) to have the company incorporated and licensed by the Centre.

-It is important to stress, that under the mining laws of Ghana, a foreign investor is not mandated to have a local partner to participate in the mining industry as pertains to the oil and gas, gaming and other sectors of the economy.
+It is important to stress that under the mining laws of Ghana, a foreign investor is not mandated to have a partner to participate in the mining industry as pertains to the oil and gas, gaming, and other sectors of the economy.

-This, therefore, means, that an incorporated company with equity participation held wholly by non-Ghanaians shall be entitled to hold minerals rights in Ghana.
+This, therefore, means that an incorporated company with equity participation held wholly by non-Ghanaians shall be entitled to own mineral rights in Ghana.

-The law requires that a mineral right shall not in whole or in part be transferred, assigned or mortgage or otherwise encumbered or dealt in any manner without the prior approval of the Minister responsible for mines.
+The law requires that a mineral right shall not in whole or part be transferred, assigned, or mortgaged or otherwise encumbered or dealt in any manner without the prior approval of the Minister responsible for mines.
 The approval, however, shall not be unreasonably withheld or given subject to unreasonable conditions.

 This therefore demonstrates, that a foreign entity that meets all requirements set out under Act 703, the Companies Act and the Ghana Investment Promotion Centre Act, shall with the approval of the Minister responsible for Mines be entitled to partner an indigenous Ghanaian company with a mineral right to explore for the minerals in Ghana.

-The law states, that within 30 days of receipt of an application for approval of an assignment of mineral rights and or any arrangement be it mortgage or joint ventures, the Minister shall be required to give written reasons of approval or rejection of that arrangement.
+The law states that within 30 days of receipt of an application for approval of an assignment of mineral rights and or any arrangement, be it mortgage or joint ventures arrangement, the Minister shall be required to give written reasons for approval or rejection of that arrangement.
 However, if the Minister fails to do so, then the Minister shall upon a request by an applicant give written reasons to the applicant for the failure to communicate a decision on the application.
 This subsequent communication from the Minister shall reach the applicant within 14 days of receipt of the request from the applicant.

 The holder of a mining lease is entitled to several incentives and benefits in Ghana.
-Among them, the holder is entitled to capitalization of expenditure on reconnaissance and prospecting approved by the Minister on the advice of the Minerals Commission where the holder starts development of the commercial find.
+Among them, the holder is entitled to capitalization of expenditure on reconnaissance and prospecting approved by the Minister on the advice of the Minerals Commission, where the holder starts the development of the commercial find.

 The holder of a mineral right is further entitled to additional benefits including the following;

-i.
-Exemption from payment of customs import duty in respect of plant, machinery, equipment and accessories imported specifically and exclusively for the mineral operations;
+- Exemption from payment of customs import duty in respect of plant, machinery, equipment, and accessories imported specially and exclusively for the mineral operations;

-iii.
-Immigration quota in respect of the approved number of expatriates personnel; and
+- Immigration quota in respect of the approved number of expatriate personnel; and

-However, where a dispute arises between a holder of a mineral right who is a citizen and the Republic in respect of a matter expressly stated under Act 703, such a dispute shall be referred for resolution and if same is not resolved amicably within 30days of the dispute arising or a longer period as agreed between the parties, the dispute may be submitted by a party to the dispute to arbitration for settlement in accordance with the Alternative Dispute Resolution Act, 2010 (Act 798) or any other enactment of such nature that may be in place.
+However, where a dispute arises between a holder of a mineral right who is a citizen and the Republic in respect of a matter expressly stated under Act 703, such a dispute shall be referred for resolution.
+If same is not resolved amicably within 30days of the dispute arising or a more extended period as agreed between the parties, the difference may be submitted by a party to the conflict to arbitration for settlement under the Alternative Dispute Resolution Act, 2010 (Act 798) or any other enactment of such nature that may be in place.

-On the other hand, where a dispute arises between a holder who is not a citizen and the Republic in respect of a matter expressly stated under Act 703, such a dispute or matter shall be referred for resolution and if the same is not resolved amicably within 30days of the dispute arising or a longer period as agreed between the parties, the dispute may be resolved using any of the following mechanism;
+On the other hand, where a dispute arises between a holder who is not a citizen and the Republic in respect of a matter expressly stated under Act 703, such a dispute or question shall be referred for resolution, and if the same is not resolved amicably within 30days of the dispute arising or a more extended period as agreed between the parties, the difference may be resolved using any of the following mechanism;

-b.
-If the parties do not reach an agreement under (a) within 30days or a longer period as may be agreed between the parties, the matter may be submitted to arbitration in accordance with the following;
+- If the parties do not reach an agreement under (a) within 30days or a more extended period as may be agreed between the parties, the matter may be submitted to arbitration under the following;

-Ghana has signed and ratified investment treaties with Denmark, United Kingdom, China, Germany, Malaysia, the Netherlands and Switzerland among others.
-These investment treaties generally provide protection from investments of nationals from the contracting parties.
+Ghana has signed and ratified investment treaties with Denmark, the United Kingdom, China, Germany, Malaysia, the Netherlands, and Switzerland, among others.
+These investment treaties generally protect investments of nationals from the contracting parties.

-It is important to further note, that each agreement granting mineral right shall make provision on the method of resolution of the dispute that may arise under the agreement.
+It is important to note further that each agreement granting mineral rights shall make provision on the method of resolution of the dispute that may arise under the contract.

 A stability agreement, however, needs the ratification of Parliament of Ghana.

-It is advisable for the foreign entity to have access to legal representation before it seeks to establish an entity for subsequent application of mineral rights in Ghana.
-Most especially when the foreign entity seeks to enter into a joint venture with a Ghanaian company having a mineral right in Ghana.
-Not only will the local legal representative conduct due diligence on the local company to ascertain the veracity of its mineral lease.
+The foreign entity should have access to legal representation before it seeks to incorporate a company for the application of mineral rights in Ghana.
+Most especially when the foreign entity aims to enter into a joint venture with a Ghanaian company having a mineral right in Ghana, not only will the local legal representative conduct due diligence on the local company to ascertain the veracity of its mineral lease.
 Most importantly, the lawyer will also be expected to educate and or proffer sound professional advice to the foreign entity on any changes in the laws and regulations governing the acquisition of mineral rights in Ghana.

 © Legalstone Solicitors LLP